When Dr IG Patel turns 100

 IG’s career in brief

 In its early years, Independent India required more practical-minded economists.
 As LK Jha of the ICS and former RBI Governor put it, “The analytical grasp of economists (needed) to be combined with the pragmatism of an economic administrator.”
 IG fitted the bill.
-He was identified for such a role by former RBI Governor and then Finance Minister CD Deshmukh.
+Former RBI Governor and later Finance Minister CD Deshmukh endorsed him for such a role.
 He was trained at the IMF and returned to join the Ministry of Finance.

 BK Nehru, another ICS officer, would write that “IG’s greatness lies in the successful transition he made from an academic economist to an economic administrator.
 He used economic theory but was wise enough to modify it for the real world.
 He needed neither economic nor administrative advisers; he combined the functions of both in himself…”